Cancer is Sexist! Part Deux

 Kathryn E. Vinson, MS, CCRC

 In Cancer is Sexist, we talked about how ladies are less likely to develop cancer than men.
 With this being the first week of summer, I wanted to take a look at skin cancer.
 I was surprised to find out that we ladies have increased rates of survival in melanoma as well, with some really fascinating research happening.
-Let’s talk about melanoma in general, then take a look what this new research shows.
+Let’s talk about melanoma in general, then take a look at what this new research shows.

 We know that melanoma is a cancer that develops in the melanocytes – the cells in our skin that produce melanin.
 Melanin helps give our skin its beautiful array of colors and also the freckles that some of us love (I’m speaking as a very freckled girl).
 When we are exposed to sunlight, our melanocytes are stimulated to produce more melanin – giving us a sun tan.
 While many of us love that sun kissed look, too much tanning is known to be a leading cause of melanoma.
 Worse, just one sunburn every two years can triple your risk of developing melanoma.
 Tanning bed or direct sun – they both can cause melanoma.